fbandeirac/stoneworks/blog/2019-03-22-markdown-examples.en.md

 ![Printscreen of the new repository function inside GitHub](/assets/img/23-08-20_new_repo.png "Creating a new repository")

-As you can see, GitHub already tell us that this repository is ":sparkles: special :sparkles:".
+As you can see, GitHub already tells us that this repository is ":sparkles: special :sparkles:".
 Just mark it as public and initialize with a README, and we're good to go!

-After that we can click at the README file, click on the edit button, and we can edit the file without even downloading it!
-Nice isn't?
+After that, we can click on the README file, click on the edit button, and we can edit the file without even downloading it!
+Nice isn't it?
 We can change it anywhere, any time, all we need is a browser and internet connection. :)

 ## Writing stuff down